Skip to main content

 In high wind- and hurricane-prone areas, here is a summary of steps that can be taken to improve the storm resistance of exterior doors, based on the detailed information provided below and in the cited documents by FEMA and others:

-• All exterior doors on homes in hurricane areas should be pressure and impact rated or protected by a system that is pressure and impact rated, according to the Insurance Institute for Business & Home Safety (IBHS 2019).
+• All exterior doors on homes in hurricane-prone areas should be pressure and impact rated or protected by a system that is pressure and impact rated, according to the Insurance Institute for Business & Home Safety (IBHS 2019).
+See the Solution Center guide Exterior Doors Are Insulated, Impact Rated, and Fire Rated for more information.

-• Doors should be properly flashed, weather stripped, air sealed, and set in pan flashings designed to resist the entry of wind and wind-driven rain.
+• Doors should have flashing and weatherstripping, be properly air-sealed, and be set in pan flashings designed to resist the entry of wind and wind-driven rain.

 • For increased disaster resistance in coastal and high wind areas, install exterior doors to swing outward rather than inward.
 Weather stripping should be installed on the interior side of the door to minimize decay.